-Unlike in Software Testing, in Data Testing there are 2 fundamentally different types of testing.
+Unlike software testing, in data testing, there are 2 fundamentally different types of testing.
 When any type of testing is performed, the first consideration is what is being tested?

 In Unit Testing, we need to test that our piece of code is doing what we expect it to do in a range of different scenarios and edge cases.
 This is essentially identical to the software concept of unit testing.